 Use a retirement savings calculator to determine what percentage of your income you should be saving between now and retirement age to meet your goal.
 This tool can be found on websites, like AARP and Edward Jones, and paint a clear picture while factoring in the impact of inflation.

-Don’t Forget About Your Rainy Day Fund
+Don’t Forget About Your Emergency Fund

-When figuring how much income you can afford to stash away in a savings account, keep your emergency fund in mind.
+When figuring how much money you can afford to stash away in a savings account, keep your emergency fund in mind.
 It’s easy to get wrapped up in planning for the distant future.
 But you want to prepare in the short term in case a financial emergency arises.
 Plus, it’ll be counterproductive to borrow from your nest egg for an emergency as you may incur fees and penalties.

 And Other Large Purchases…

 Do you plan to spend on big-ticket items between now and retirement?
-Maybe you want to save up for a down payment on a new home, buy commercial real estate for a new business venture or load your children’s college fund?
+Maybe you need to save up for a down payment on a new home, buy commercial real estate for a new business venture or load your children’s college fund?

-You should also factor in the costs of these purchases when determining how to save every month.
+You should also factor in the costs of these purchases when determining how much to save every month.
 Otherwise, you could set an inflated goal and have to backtrack and readjust later on down the line.

 How to Reach Your Savings Goals